orb-lang/helm/doc/md/helm/buf/reviewbuf.md

 ### Reviewbuf:positionOf\(index\)

-Returns the line number at which display of the `index`th premise begins\.
+Returns the line number at which display of the `index`th round begins\.

 ```lua
 function Reviewbuf.positionOf(buf, index)